 A primary teacher has been told to guide infants from parents into school if they are reluctant and needing that more intimate support.
 Is that reasonable?
 (Scotland)

 If it means that the physical distance of 2 metres cannot be sustained, PPE must be provided.
 A risk assessment for this specific task should also exist.

 The Scottish Government Guidance for the reopening of schools states that 2m between adults and pupils should be maintained wherever possible.
 It does acknowledge that this will not always be possible with the younger age groups, but also that from the emerging evidence transmission from younger children is believed to be lower.

 So, in scenarios where it is not possible to maintain social distancing, this should be risk assessed and the risk assessment should identify the control measures.
 This might include the use of PPE as the final factor to help mitigate the risk.

 It might also place requirements on parents, such that a parent of a reluctant child must wear a mask where it is likely that 2m distance from staff will not be maintained.
 Other factors may include making sure the interaction takes place outside as this is believed to reduce risk of transmission and is time-limited, as again this will be a factor.

 Can a pupil deliberately coughing in the face of a teacher or similar be classed as violence in the workplace?
 (Scotland)

-If a member believes a young person is trying to spread C19 or threaten them using coughing it needs to be dealt with as a very serious matter.
-Any behaviour of this nature should immediately be reported to the HT.
+If a member believes a young person is trying to spread Covid-19 or threaten them using coughing it needs to be dealt with as a very serious matter.
+Any behaviour of this nature should immediately be reported to the headteacher.

-The Union considers that Behaviour Management Practices and policies have to be reviewed in light of COVID i.e. to take very seriously any non-compliance to the Health and Safety measures implemented to keep staff and pupils safe:
+The Union considers that behaviour management practices and policies have to be reviewed in light of Covid-19, i.e. to take very seriously any non-compliance with the health and safety measures implemented to keep staff and pupils safe.